D41212693/documentation-ia-product/documentation/igrc-platform/installation-and-deployment/04-brainwave-grc-certified-environments.md

 |     **Corretto 17**     |      **X**      |                  |                  |
 | **AdoptOpenJDK 17 LTS** |      **X**      |                  |                  |

-> **Note:** When downloading AdoptOpenJDK, ensure that you select the HotSpot JVM, as it is the only supported option.
+> When downloading AdoptOpenJDK, ensure that you select the HotSpot JVM, as it is the only supported option.

 ## Database Servers